ueberdosis/hocuspocus/docs/server/hooks.md

 **Disabling authentication for some users**

-Once the `onAuthenticate` hook is configured, the server will wait for the authentication WebSocket message.
+Once The `onAuthenticate` hooks are configured, the server will wait for the authentication WebSocket message.
 If you want to override that behaviour (for some users), you can manually do that in the `onConnect` hook.

 ```js
 import { Server } from "@hocuspocus/server";